BZIvanov/Learning-SpringBoot/SpringFramework/Beans/README.md

 `@Bean` is an annotation used to indicate that a method will return an object that should be registered as a Spring Bean in the application context.
 It is typically used within a `@Configuration`-annotated class to define and configure beans programmatically.

+When we create a Java object using the `new` operator directly, the Spring Context (Spring IoC Container) **won't be aware** of its existence.
+However, when we annotate a method with `@Bean` inside a `@Configuration` class, we are explicitly registering the object in the Spring IoC Container, allowing Spring to manage it as a bean.

 ### When to Use?

 - when you need to register beans that are not part of your application’s source code